 The book is written without targeting any specific niche making it easy to read for anyone.
 At the same time, Halan finds a way to make it comprehensive enough too.

 Its author Monika Halan brings with her a stellar profile.
 She currently works as the consulting editor at Mint and is also part of its leadership team.
-She has also worked with other top companies like Economic Times, Business Today, Indian Express and Outlook Money.
+She has also worked with other top companies like Economic Times, Business Today, Indian Express, and Outlook Money.

-In addition to this, she also has worked with other television networks like NDTV, Zee and Bloomberg India.
+In addition to this, she also has worked with other television networks like NDTV, Zee, and Bloomberg India.

 3. The Richest Engineer by Abhishek Kumar

 The Richest Engineer could be one of the most interesting books to read on this list.
-The book is written as a fictional conversation between 2 friends who are IT engineers.
-What sets this book apart is that it attempts to answer why people are financially successful in their lives?
+The book is written as a fictional conversation between 2 friends who are IT, engineers.
+What sets this book apart is that it attempts to answer why people are financially successful in their lives.

 4. You can get rich too: With goal-based investing by PV Subramanyam and M Pattabiraman

 This is the second book by P C Subramanyam on this list.
-‘You can get rich too: With goal-based investing’ simplifies important concepts which otherwise seems complex.
+‘You can get rich too: With goal-based investing’ simplifies important concepts which otherwise seem complex.
 In addition to this, the book also helps its readers set financial goals which they can achieve.

 The book follows a step-based approach that helps individuals assess their net worth first followed by helping them visualize where they want to see themselves in the next 2-3 decades.

-This is then followed by helping readers select a strategy, the right instruments while at the same time helping them avoid rookie investor mistakes.
+This is then followed by helping readers select a strategy, and the right instruments while at the same time helping them avoid rookie investor mistakes.
 This book will put you on the fast track the get started working on your financial goals.